Icinga/icingaweb2-module-director/doc/82-Changelog.md

 * Documentation got some little improvements
 * German translation has been refreshed
 * Header alignment has been improved
-* Escaping issues with the Inspect feture have been addressed
+* Escaping issues with the Inspect feature have been addressed

 ### Kickstart